Just as we service our cars for winter conditions, we can also winterize ourselves to stay safe and healthy this season.

 We get that it’s easier to hibernate than participate when the days get shorter and colder.
 However, getting outdoors, staying active and socially engaged, eating healthy and sleeping well are even more essential to our physical and mental wellbeing in wintertime.

-This is especially true this season with a second wave of the COVID-19 pandemic limiting traditional work, home and play activities.
+This is especially true this season with the COVID-19 pandemic continuing to limit traditional work, home and play activities.

 Here are some tips from top health experts to make the most of the season safely and healthily:

 For many of us, the outdoors has been a lifeline since the emergence of COVID-19, providing opportunities to exercise and socialize while maintaining our distance from those outside our social circle.